cdcepi/WNV-forecast-data-2022/README.md

 - Additional forecasts due (optional): May 31, June 30, and July 31, 2022.
 - Additional optional forecast submissions allowed through Oct 31, 2022 (not formally evaluated).

+### Preliminary visualization
+We developed an [interactive app] (https://forecast.vectorsurv.org/WNV) to visualize submitted forecasts.
+The app allows visualization of the median forecasted number of WNV neuroinvasive disease cases per county for 2022 as well as the forecasted probability that the count exceeds the county's 10-year median or maximum.
+We also provide a county-specific plot of forecasts for all participating teams and comparison models (i.e., median ensemble built from the final submissions from teams and a negative binomial historical data model).

 ## Background
 [West Nile virus](https://www.cdc.gov/westnile/index.html) (WNV) is the leading cause of arboviral disease in the